Careers in Law Episode 1: Housing & Homeless Prevention Law

 “I was a first-year law student, and that was my first summer…I found the U.S. Attorney’s office in the phone book.
 When I went to law school, I was thinking about trial lawyering—I actually initially thought about becoming a government attorney.
 So, I had applied to different places, some NGOs.
 Because as a first-year law student, you’re just scratching the surface of the core classes to help you understand the foundation of law.
 So, I went to different interviews and got some positions.
 But then I was always scratching and saying I wanted to try the government, I wanted to try to become a government attorney…I was at home, opened up my phone book, and…”

-Listen to the full Blueprint Careers in Law episode to find out the steps Mrs. Anaebere-Nicholson took to secure her government internship and how you can do it too!
+Watch the full Blueprint Careers in Law Episode 1 to find out the steps Mrs. Anaebere-Nicholson took to secure her government internship and how you can do it too!

 Note: Responses were edited for clarity.